tremor-rs/tremor-runtime/docs/extractors/index.md

 end;
 ```

-This will result in unintended behaviour because `present` will return the original string instead of the record extracted by grok.
+This will result in unintended behaviour because `present` will return the original string instead of the record extracted by gr